IMPORTANT WARNING:

 Before receiving nalbuphine injection,

-- tell your doctor if you have or have ever had any of the conditions mentioned in the IMPORTANT WARNING section, a blockage in your stomach or intestines, or paralytic ileus (condition in which digested food does not move through the intestines).
+- tell your doctor if you have slowed breathing, asthma, chronic pulmonary disease (COPD), or other lung problems or have ever had a blockage in your stomach or intestines, or paralytic ileus (condition in which digested food does not move through the intestines).
 Your doctor may tell you not to receive nalbuphine injection.

 - you should know that this medication may decrease fertility in men and women.
 Talk to your doctor about the risks of using nalbuphine injection.